toscasterre/thesis-forecasting/body/05-time_series_analysis.md

 plt.plot()
 ```

 The autocorrelation plot shows a sinusoidal dependence with past lags; the first (and second) lags are significant, and so do the multiples of 7, even beyond the 30th lag.
-This fact should not be too surprising: we could already spot it from the 30 day window moving average, but is still remarkable.
+This fact should not be too surprising: we could already spot it from the 30-day window moving average but is still remarkable.
 This will likely entail a greater MA component for our (S)ARIMA models; in particular, the ACF suggests a moving average component with 1-2 lags and possibly even more seasonal lags.
 The partial autocorrelation function indicates an autoregressive component of 1 and a seasonal AR component of perhaps 1 lag.

 +++ {"tags": []}